Leone25/pdf-explained/docs/pdf-structure.md

 ```

 ## But why go trough all this trouble to display a document?
-You might be kind of confused on why there is a need for all this object tree and byte offset mess, and tbh it's fair, so why are we doing this?
-Welp, PDFs are made for speed and memory efficiency, a PDF viewer want to avaoid loading the full document in memory because of limited resources (especially in older machines this can't be taken for grnated), so by having a Cross-reference table and all this separate objects a PDF viewer can start reading the document from the bottom, see what it needs to load from the drive and load only that to display on the screen.
+You might be kind of confused on why there is a need for all this object tree and byte offset mess, and tbh it's a fair question, so why are we doing this?
+Welp, PDFs are made for speed and memory efficiency, a PDF viewer want to avaoid loading the full document in memory because of limited resources (especially in older machines this can't be taken for granted), so by having a Cross-reference table and all this separate objects a PDF viewer can start reading the document from the bottom, see what it needs to load from the drive and load only that to display it on the screen.
 I hope that explains it!